Mystique (film character)

 Mystique is a fictional character appearing in the X-Men film series, beginning with the film X-Men in 2000.
-Based on the comic book character of the same name, she was portrayed in the first three X-Man films by actress Rebecca Romijn-Stamos in her first major acting role, while in the prequel films starting with X-Men: First Class, she was played by actress Jennifer Lawrence in four films.
+Based on the comic-book character of the same name, she is portrayed in the first three X-Men films by actress Rebecca Romijn, while in four prequel films (starting with X-Men: First Class), she was played by actress Jennifer Lawrence.

 Fictional biography

-Original timeline
+Early life

-Raven is found by young Charles Xavier when she breaks into his family mansion looking for food; she takes the appearance of his mother, but Charles, having manifested his telepathic mutant powers, is capable of telling the difference and invites the mutant girl to his family as a foster sister, declaring that she never have to steal again.
-Charles later explains that he and Raven grew up together, and she later becomes one of the first of his new X-Men team of benevolent mutants and Division X, a government program to bring such mutants over to the side of the US government lest they become hostile instead.
-It is as this time that she comes up with the "Mystique" name as a superhero soubriquet for herself.
+Raven was born in Westchester County, New York, Earth-10005 in the 1930s.
+She was found by young Charles Xavier when she breaks into his family mansion looking for food; she takes the appearance of his mother, but Charles, having manifested his telepathic mutant powers, is capable of telling the difference and invites the mutant girl to his family as a foster sister, declaring that she never has to steal food again.
+Charles and Raven grew up together, and she later accompanied Charles when he attended University of Oxford.
+In 1962, Xavier earned Ph.D.s in Genetics, Biophysics, and Psychology after doing research on genetic mutation, which brings him to the attention of CIA agent Moira MacTaggert.

+First Class and joining the Brotherhood

+Seeking Charles' advice on mutation, MacTaggert takes her and Charles to the CIA, where they convince Director McCone that mutants exist and that Sebastian Shaw is a threat.
+Another CIA officer sponsors the mutants and invites them to the secret "Division X" facility meeting young scientist Hank McCoy, a mutant with prehensile feet and enhanced intelligence, whom she forms a brief romance with.